open-edge-insights/eii-c-utils/README.md

 ## Compilation

-The EII Utils utilizes CMake as the build tool for compiling the C library.
+The OEI Utils utilizes CMake as the build tool for compiling the C library.

 CMAKE_INSTALL_PREFIX needs to be set for the build and installation: